langchain-ai/langgraph/README.md

   - [ ] Use this to build retry mechanism, where any inflight messages are moved back to the respective topics when restarting
 - [ ] Detect cycles (aka. infinite loops) and throw an error
   - [ ] Allow user to catch that error (by subcribing to an error topic?)
+- [ ] Add "human in the loop" pattern, one of the two below
+  - [ ] Example with one permchain, which runs until it produces either 1. request for input or 2. output.
+The consumer code then gets the needed info, and restarts the permchain with answer, and same state id
+  - [ ] Allow interrupting execution by breaking out of the iterator returned by .stream()
-- [ ] Add "human in the loop" pattern
+    - [ ] Build example showing a simple "human in the loop" pattern using this, ie. if a certain message asking for input is published the consumer of the iterator breaks out, does something and then restarts it
 - [ ] Add "wait until topic X is done" pattern, aka. `Topic.reduce()`
 - [ ] Add Redis-backed Connection implementation